hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 Additionally, you can restrict access to specific resources by creating custom resource groupings using Resource Restriction Policies.

-The main cmdlets for managing users and their access to HPE GreenLake resources are the following:
+The main cmdlets for managing users and their access to HPE GreenLake resources are as follows:

 * To manage users:

-  * **Get-HPEGLUser**: to get users and their activity status and roles.
+  * **Get-HPEGLUser**: to get users and their activity status and roles
-  * **Send-HPEGLUserInvitation**: to invite users to your account.
+  * **Send-HPEGLUserInvitation**: to invite users to your account
-  * **Remove-HPEGLUser**: to delete users from your account.
+  * **Remove-HPEGLUser**: to delete users from your account
 * To view and manage user roles and permissions:

-  * **Get-HPEGLRole**: to view the role (= group of permissions) that you can specify and assign to users in your HPE GreenLake account.
+  * **Get-HPEGLRole**: to view the role (= group of permissions) that you can specify and assign to users in your HPE GreenLake account
-  * **Get-HPEGLUserRole**: to view user roles and permissions.
+  * **Get-HPEGLUserRole**: to view user roles and permissions
-  * **Set-HPEGLUserRole**: to set user roles and permissions.
+  * **Set-HPEGLUserRole**: to set user roles and permissions
-  * **Remove-HPEGLUserRole**: to remove user roles and permissions.
+  * **Remove-HPEGLUserRole**: to remove user roles and permissions
 * To define Resource Restriction Policies and manage access to resources:

-  * **Get-HPEGLResourceRestrictionPolicy**: to view resource restriction policies in your HPE GreenLake account.
+  * **Get-HPEGLResourceRestrictionPolicy**: to view resource restriction policies in your HPE GreenLake account
-  * **New-HPEGLResourceRestrictionPolicy**: to set resource restriction policies in your HPE GreenLake account.
+  * **New-HPEGLResourceRestrictionPolicy**: to set resource restriction policies in your HPE GreenLake account
-  * **Remove-HPEGLResourceRestrictionPolicy**: to remove resource restriction policies in your HPE GreenLake account.
+  * **Remove-HPEGLResourceRestrictionPolicy**: to remove resource restriction policies in your HPE GreenLake account

-## Managing devices with the HPE GreenLake PowerShell Library
+## Managing devices with the HPE GreenLake PowerShell library

 In HPE GreenLake, devices are the resource for compute, network and storage devices that you can onboard on the platform in your HPE GreenLake account.
 Once onboarded, devices can be viewed, assigned to an application instance, applied to a subscription, and tagged.